-- One watch, one signet ring and, at most, one stud or small sleeper per earlobe. - Lapel Badges no more than three from official school badges, B.B., G.B., Scouts, Girl Guides, Duke of Edinburgh, S.U., sports participation (Province, Ireland), Blood Donor.
+- One watch, one signet ring and, at most, one stud per ear. - Lapel Badges no more than three from official school badges, B.B., G.B., Scouts, Girl Guides, Duke of Edinburgh, S.U., sports participation (Province, Ireland), Blood Donor.